Interim Dean and Associate Professor

-While at NFREC Chris was a member of the First Detector Program, a nation-wide initiative designed in part to predict and respond to potential bio-terrorism threats to our nation’s agriculture.
-He has published an extensive list of peer-reviewed scientific articles and book chapters covering a wide variety of entomological topics including alpha taxonomy, mosquito behavior, post-harvest entomology, plant/insect interactions, vector ecology, and metagenomics.
+While at NFREC, Chris was a member of the First Detector Program, a nation-wide initiative designed in part to predict and respond to potential bio-terrorism threats to our nation’s agriculture.
+He has published an extensive list of peer-reviewed scientific articles and book chapters covering a wide variety of entomological topics including alpha taxonomy, mosquito behavior, post-harvest entomology, plant/insect interactions, vector ecology, urban entomology (bed bugs) and metagenomics.
 Chris has also described several new species of insects and as well as a nematode.
 He is an active member of several scientific societies and has presented dozens of papers at a variety of conferences.
-Presently, he serves as Associate Editor for the international scientific journal Florida Entomologist in the area of systematics.
+Presently, he serves as associate editor for the international scientific journal Florida Entomologist in the area of systematics.

-At Delaware Valley College, Chris teaches Biological Science I and II lecture and laboratory sections, Entomology, Invertebrate Zoology, as well as Student Research.
-As head curator for the Arthropod Museum, he offers students the opportunity to experience the finer points of systematics, taxonomy, and curatorial techniques associated with museums.
-He is quite active on campus serving as co-advisor to the Apiary Society and Ultimate Frisbee/Disc Golf Club as well as serving as an assistant coach for the Delval Softball team and as a member of the Chain Gang for home football games.
+At Delaware Valley University, Chris teaches Biological Science I and II lecture and laboratory sections, Entomology, Invertebrate Zoology, Plant Pathology as well as Student Research.
+As head curator for the Arthropod Museum, he offers students the unique opportunity to experience the finer points of systematics, taxonomy, and curatorial techniques associated with museums.
+He is quite active on campus and has served as an assistant coach for softball.
+Chris is the advisor for the Ultimate Frisbee/Disc golf club and co-advisor to the Apiary Society.
+With the help of students and DelVal staff, Chris designed and created a nine-hole disc golf course on campus.
+At home football games he works as a member of the Chain Gang.

 Chris was the recipient of the Student Government Faculty Service Award in 2010.
-Additionally, Chris participates on numerous committees and serves as chairman of the Curriculum Committee, essential for the growth and development of our soon to be University’s course offerings.
-As a founding member of the Precarious Alliance Committee, Chris is passionate about the idea of DVC acting as a neutral convener providing a forum for discussion and problem solving for important issues facing our planet now and in the future.
+Additionally, Chris participates on numerous committees and serves as chairman of the Curriculum Committee, essential for the growth and development of our University’s course offerings.
+As a founding member of the Precarious Alliance Committee, Chris is passionate about the idea of DelVal acting as a neutral convener providing a forum for discussion and problem solving for important issues facing our planet now and in the future.